Company logo

 Can Stem Cell Therapy Cure Cerebral Palsy

 So far, cerebral palsy does not have a cure.
-The aim of all current cerebral palsy treatments is to improve the quality of life of the afflicted person.
+All current cerebral palsy treatments aim to improve the quality of life of the afflicted person.
 However, stem cell therapy has shown a lot of potential in all its trials.

 This information should be taken with a pinch of salt, though.
 Nearly 99% of trials have had participants with acute cases (recently diagnosed cases).